Projects

 I wasn't really sure what to call this page.
 I have sites that I run.
 Some of those sites have become businesses.
 Isn't [music][music] technically a project?

-I'm hoping to piece together some timelines for these projects.
+I'm hoping to piece together some timelines for these projects (both alive and dead.
 There's also a lot of gaps, as I always have some half baked idea cooking.
 In the meantime, here's a quick brain dump of the adventures I've taken over the years.

 Holiday API